-Broughty Ferry Conservation Area
+Broughty Ferry Conservation Area content

 The early history of Broughty Ferry is dominated by the 15th century Castle.
 The town itself grew from humble beginnings as a fishing community.
 The growth of 'the Ferry' accelerated following the opening of the Dundee to Arbroath Railway in 1838.
 Many wealthy Dundonians moved to Broughty Ferry to escape the smoke of the city, the "Jute Barons" building their "Palaces" on the hillsides overlooking the town.
 Less well-off Dundonians visited the town during the holidays, and the Ferry became well know during Victorian and Edwardian times as a seaside resort.